ThisIsRahmat/MoneyMinder/README.md

-# appwrite_hackathon
+# MoneyMinder

-Participating in the appwrite hackathon
+A financial assistan web app built with: Next.js (Typescript),  FastAPI,Prisma and Postgresql.

+This project was built as part of the app_write hackathon